 Learn something new every day More Info... by email

 A payroll manager ensures the accuracy of payments to employees for wages and salaries.
 She guarantees the appropriate deductions have been taken from the gross amount of the payment to satisfy local and regional regulations, benefits funds and garnishment requests.
 Managing and supervising payroll support personnel are also commonly part of her job responsibilities.
-A payroll manager may work for a large corporation or a small company.

 When new personnel are hired, a payroll manager normally assists the human resources department in their orientation.
 She usually confirms their rate and frequency of pay and verifies what deductions should be made on their paychecks.
 When current employees are promoted, transferred or terminated, she is in charge of adjusting their pay rates or issuing final checks.